Introduction to the tax system

 There are also ‘indirect’ taxes.
 The most well-known example of an indirect tax is value added tax (VAT).
 This is less obvious than a direct tax as it is included in the price of things that you buy.

 National Insurance is not strictly a tax.
-It was originally a contributions-based system of insurance for support from the Government in times of need such as ill-health, disability or retirement, paid by workers and employers.
+It was originally a contributions-based system of insurance for support from the government in times of need such as ill-health, disability or retirement, paid by workers and employers.
 The link between individual contributions and benefits has gradually weakened, but the number of years for which you make National Insurance contributions still affects some welfare benefits, including your entitlement to the state pension.

 HMRC are the UK tax authority.
 They are responsible for collecting and managing most UK taxes.
 They also interact with other government organisations – for example, they collect most student loan repayments.
 These are not a tax, they are repayments towards money that students have borrowed in the past; but as they are calculated as a deduction from income, the tax system is a convenient way to collect them.

-HMRC also collect and manage Scottish income tax on behalf of the Scottish Government, but Revenue Scotland collect and manage devolved taxes in Scotland.
+HMRC also collect and manage Scottish income tax on behalf of the Scottish Government, but Revenue Scotland collect and manage other devolved taxes in Scotland.

-HMRC also collect and manage Welsh rates of income tax on behalf of the Welsh government, but the Welsh Revenue Authority collects and manages devolved taxes in Wales.
+HMRC also collect and manage Welsh rates of income tax on behalf of the Welsh government, but the Welsh Revenue Authority collects and manages other devolved taxes in Wales.

 HMRC also pay some welfare benefits, like tax credits and child benefit.